 1. What are two key elements necessary to create a formal variation of contract?
 2. What constitutes an 'improper' instruction that can be disregarded?
 3. What type of instruction is so 'unreasonable' that an agent can disregard it?
-3. How can an agent protect themselves if they feel an instruction is 'unreasonable or improper'?
-See model answers
+1 How can a property manager protect the macket if they feel an instruction is 4.
+How can a property manager protect themselves if they feel an instruction is 'unreasonable or improper'?